hsf-training/hsf-training-singularity-webpage/_episodes/04-building-containers.md

 ## Build a container in an interactive session

-While images contained in the `.sif` files are immutable objects, ideal for reproducibility, for building images in an interactive session is convenient the usage of a _sandbox_.
+Images contained in the `.sif` files are immutable objects, ideal for reproducibility.
+However, it is convenient to build images interactively.

 The command `build` provides a flag `--sandbox` that will create a writable directory:
 ```bash
 singularity build --sandbox myPython docker://python:3.9